 Together with farmers the European partners from advisory and research in the North Sea Region will show different possibilities to enrich carbon in soils.

 Additionally business models enabling payments to farmers for their activities to enrich carbon in their soils shall be evaluated and developed.
-For this partners interested in the creation of new promising concepts are sought.

 Three main lines are followed in the project: